Ernest & Celestine: Plot

 In the Spring, the police are able to track the stolen van to the cabin.
-Ernest is arrested by the mice, while Celestine is arrested by the bears.
+Ernest is arrested by the rodents, while Celestine is arrested by the bears.
 Both are simultaneously put on trial, in the main floor and basement of the same courthouse.
 Though each of them protest their unfair treatment along with the government's bias and prejudice, as well as refusing to sell out their respective companion, the furious judges refuse to listen.
 Ernest and Celestine then call the judges and the rest of the higher class out on their cruelty to the lower class common folk.
 During the proceedings, a fire is accidentally started in the courthouse, and while the rest of the citizens flee despite the furious judges' demands to stay, Ernest and Celestine each stay behind to rescue their respective judges.
 The judges are both humiliated and broken that their people, the ones they thought they could always rule, have abandoned them to save their own lives while the ones they sought to wrongfully punish are their saviors.
 Having truly admitted defeat in their own hearts, the shameful judges drop the charges against them and have no other choice then to grant their wish to be able to remain living together.
 All the while, the judges express their inability to comprehend the concept of unconditional bonds; and can only watch along with the shaken populace of each place as the courthouses burn to the ground.

 Reunited in Ernest's cabin, the pair decide to write and illustrate a book, telling the story of their friendship, though with some embellishments after Celestine protests including the part of their meeting where Ernest attempted to eat her.

 Cast

-Release
+Production

-The film premiered at the 2012 Cannes Film Festival on 23 May 2012 and was theatrically released on 12 December 2012 by StudioCanal.
-It was also released on DVD on 16 April 2013 by StudioCanal.
+The project was launched by producer Didier Brunner in late 2007, and an animated pilot was completed after a year.
+The search for funding for the film lasted until April 2009.
+From mid-2009 to mid-2010, the bulk of the work focused on developing the storyboard.
+The actual production phase, consisting of creating the animation, then lasted a year and a half, followed by a shorter post-production phase.